CarageaAlexandru/News-Project-Backend/README.md

 .env.test
 .env.development

-After you created the files you need to add the following:
+After you created the files you need to add the following in each .env file:
 PGDATABASE = <your database here>